rohitpali/Classify_Gen/README.md

 ## Future Improvements

-- **Database Integration**: Add support for storing classification results in databases (PostgreSQL, MongoDB)
 - **Advanced ML Models**: Integrate additional machine learning models for improved accuracy
 - **Image Recognition**: Add capability to classify assets from images
-- **API Endpoints**: Develop REST API for integration with other systems
 - **Bulk Import**: Support for CSV and Excel file imports
-- **Classification Confidence Scores**: Add confidence metrics to classification results
-- **Custom Classification Categories**: Allow users to define custom asset categories
 - **Real-time Processing**: Implement real-time asset classification streaming
 - **Multi-language Support**: Add support for asset information in multiple languages
-- **Performance Optimization**: Implement caching and parallel processing for large datasets

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Note**: This project requires valid API keys for Tavily and Google Gemini services.
 Please ensure you have proper API access and follow the respective terms of service for these platforms.